 Under pressure from public opinion and Western treaties to limit greenhouse gas emissions, European energy majors with interests and activities in Africa (such as Shell, BP, Total and Eni) are reducing their crude oil production in favor of the production and development of “greener” energy sources.
 The objective is to be carbon neutral by 2050.

-Obstacles to the majors in renewable energy
+Obstacles for the majors in renewable energies

 In terms of intentions and declarations, Total plans to invest 60 billion dollars in renewable energies over the next ten years, with a target of 100 GW, and BP is targeting 30 GW over the same period.
-Shell is not to be outdone with its $2-3 billion global investment per year in green energy.
+Shell won’t be outdone with its $2-3 billion global investment per year in green energy.
 However, today, unlike gas projects, the investment of these majors in renewables on the African continent remains marginal.
-These large companies have a global vision of the energy transition and greenhouse gas emissions and therefore focus their efforts on developed countries where the impact is faster than in Africa.
+These large companies have a global vision of the energy transition and greenhouse gas emissions and therefore focus their efforts on developed countries, where the impact is faster than in Africa.

 #renewableenergies, #Africa, #CO2,